How to Write a Disaster Recovery Plan in 2024: Template + Examples

 What are the 5 steps of disaster recovery planning?

-The five steps of disaster recovery planning are prevention, mitigation, preparedness, response, and recovery.
+The five steps of disaster recovery planning are prevention, mitigation, preparedness, emergency response, and recovery.
 That means when planning, you should identify measures and actions to:

 • avoid or prevent a disaster from occurring